-Otley Schools Anti Racism Charter
+Otley Schools Anti-Racism Charter

-1. We will care for every person in our school.
+- We will care for every person in our school.
 We will not judge them before we know them.
-We will not split people into groups because of the way they look or feel.

-2. We will try to help everyone in our schools to take an active part in their community.
-We will make sure everyone feels they matter and are treated fairly.

-3. Our timetable will give children chance to find out about and celebrate other cultures.

-4. We will suggest ways for us to get on together with people of different religions and other cultures in order to build a strong community.

-5. We will make sure that our students become responsible people of the world who help to change the future for the better, where people understand each other, where everyone works together and everyone is treated the same.

-6. We want everyone to have a say and we will look at ways to make sure this happens in our schools.

-7. We will keep the law that says that our community will work together.

-8. We will make sure we work as a team and treat the whole community equally because that is the law.
+We will not split people into groups because of the way they look or feel. - We will try to help everyone in our schools to take an active part in their community.
+We will make sure everyone feels they matter and are treated fairly. - Our timetable will give children chance to find out about and celebrate other cultures. - We will suggest ways for us to get on together with people of different religions and other cultures in order to build a strong community. - We will make sure that our students become responsible people of the world who help to change the future for the better, where people understand each other, where everyone works together and everyone is treated the same. - We want everyone to have a say and we will look at ways to make sure this happens in our schools. - We will keep the law that says that our community will work together. - We will make sure we work as a team and treat the whole community equally because that is the law.

+Otley Schools Equality & Diversity Charter

+- We will ensure that everyone in our school community is treated with respect as an individual. - We will challenge stereotypes, prejudices and behaviours which divide our society. - We will teach our pupils to celebrate differences, champion equality and stand up to injustice. - We will encourage everyone in our schools to play an active part in our local community, and to create a society where everyone is equally important. - We will promote good relationships between different groups of people, including those from different faiths and ethnic groups. - We will broaden our pupil's cultural horizons and ensure that the rich diversity of our world is valued and celebrated. - We will help our young people to develop the values they need to become responsible global citizens who help to make the world a fairer place.